intmus/inttheory/_05-counterpoint-embell-shapes/c2-2ndandembellshapes.md

 title: Discussion 5c - 2:1 Counterpoint and Embellishing Shapes
 ---

-# Class discussion
+## Second-species Squabble

-There are a lot of counterpoint rules, but you can eliminate possible errors by priotizing things that those rules don't pertain to:
+**Big Take-aways:**
-- Stepwise motion!
-There's a lot of rules that have to do with usage of skips and leaps, and by focusing on stepwise motion you avoid these
+- Stepwise motion is simpler!
+There's a lot of rules that have to do with usage of skips and leaps, and by focusing on stepwise motion you avoid these.
-- Your counterpoint will *always* end with re in one voice and ti in the other.
-If you put yourself in a position to get to those notes that bar before the penultimate bar, the last two measures will write themselves
+- Your counterpoint will *always* end with Re in one voice and Ti in the other.
+If you put yourself in a position to get to those notes that bar before the penultimate bar, the last two measures will write themselves.
-- Focus on using imperfect consonances/sixths and thirds.
-These have less rules than perfect consonances
+- Focus on using imperfect consonances - sixths and thirds.
+These have less rules than perfect consonances.
-- Be mindful of how you approach skips and leaps if you have to use them
+- Must have consonance on strong beats!
+Dissonance can only occur on weak beats.

 # Further reading